Chronic Pain/CRPS

 What type of pain is caused by mental health disorders?

-Mental health disorders like anxiety, depression, and PTSD cause physical pain and may also intensify pain from other physical causes.
+Mental health disorders like anxiety, depression, and PTSD can cause physical pain and may also intensify pain from other physical causes.

 This connection between mental health and pain is not “all in your head.”
 Psychiatric disorders and pain conditions share some of the same nervous system pathways.